 Liked this?
 You may also enjoy reading these articles…

 “It is a privilege to provide a tranquil…

 The saddlers work with all the leatherwork on the bridles, saddles and harnesses.
 The state harness is particularly important with some of the oldest components still in use today, almost 300 years after its creation.

 Three or four days before an important state occasion, such as Trooping the Colour or a state visit, all the necessary horses and carriages take part in an early morning rehearsal to avoid the London traffic.
 Everyone is back at the mews by 6am.

 The horses leave the mews at 6am and are ridden to Hyde Park or St James’s Park to allow them to do some off-road work.

 The riding school was built soon after George III purchased Buckingham House, now known as Buckingham Palace, in 1762.
 At this time the horses’ stables were at the other end of the Mall, close to Charing Cross, and were moved here when the Royal Mews was built in 1825.
 The arena has been used by many generations of the royal family, both by children learning to ride and monarchs practising before state occasions.

 During the summer the horses go on holiday to stables at Hampton Court Palace, where there is also the stud.

 Visit the Royal Mews

-For more information visit: royalcollection.org.uk
+For more information about guided tours and family activies, visit: royalcollection.org.uk

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine, out every Thursday